eosterberg/terminaljs/README.md

 ### Properties and methods

+    .connect(url)
+You can set url address to get all the responses with the XHR.
+When you are running terminal with connect() things become real - it means that your backend is now in charge of terminal output.

     .html
 This is the top DOM element of the terminal instance.
 If you want to modify styling via CSS, all instances belong to a .Terminal class.
 The element will also get the ID from the constructor argument.